 - For Manchester to Orlando or Barbados, one-way business class costs 50,000 Avios off-peak and 60,000 Avios peak

-In theory you can also redeem Alaska Mileage Plan and United MileagePlus miles for these flights, but these particular Manchester flights don’t yet seem to show on the airlines’ websites.
+You can also redeem Alaska Mileage Plan and United MileagePlus miles for these flights, but personally I think redeeming Avios is the best value here.

 What is Aer Lingus business class like?

 Personally I quite like Aer Lingus’ inflight product — I’ve found employees to be friendly, and also like the seats and service.

 Often there’s a significant difference in terms of the inflight product between a narrow body and a wide body.
 Fortunately that’s not the case at Aer Lingus.